AaronSchulz/mediawiki-developer-tools/README.md

 * grep-all: searches all extension repos and groups output by repo
 * grep-wmf: searches only extensions enabled on Wikimedia productions sites and groups output by repo

+## MariaDB multi-instance SystemD setup ##
+A set of scripts are included for quickly setting up replication on a single machine using mariadb.

+* setup_multi_mariadb: setup db1, db2, db3, db4 instances using the mariadb@ SystemD template
+* setup_mariadb_replication: make the db2,db3, db4 instances replicate from db1
+* import_stock_mariadb: import stock mariadb instance data into the db1 instance

+These scripts can be found in the /maria subdirectory.

 ## Other utilities ##
 A set of programs that can be run from anywhere.